 Let us look at the meaning rather than the evidence of the Enfield Poltergeist.
 The investigators at one point affixed an identity to the poltergeist – he was Bill Wilkins, a former tenant of the Hodgsons’ council house, who had apparently died in a particular chair in their living room.
 The poltergeist seems to have also appeared under various other names and identities.
-But why should one or several working class Cockneys return from a future state in order to pointlessly interfere in the lives of a random, unfamiliar family and to perform a succession of inconsequential conjuring tricks?
+But why should one or several working class Cockneys return from a future state in order to pointlessly interfere in the lives of a random, unfamiliar family?

 If those on the ground at Enfield had literally made contact with the dead, then there was surely the greatest of moral imperatives – for the benefit of humanity! – to learn about the process of arriving in a future state.
 Yet the researchers at Enfield must have been completely clueless, for there is no sense of any such urgency to their investigations.
 They occasionally quiz the poltergeist about the afterlife and he replies with vague or cryptic answers.
 The intelligence behind the voice was either still senile or rather unimaginative.